stringparser/evented-stack/README.md

 stack.push(function stackFn1(req, res){

     stack.set('request time', new Date())
-    res.write('')
+    res.write('There is no dark side of the Moon.')

-    return 'There is no dark side of the Moon.';
+    return 'Layer 1!';

   }).push(function stackFn2(req, res){

-    res.write('\n As a matter of fact.')
+    res.write('\nAs a matter of fact ')
-    return 'Second layer return';
+    return 'Layer 2!';

   })